 Further key findings from the study suggest that:

-North America and Europe accounted for the majority share in the location of things market.
+North America and Europe accounted for the majority share in the market.
 Advanced infrastructure and accelerated adoption of smart devices along with the presence of major technology players are the key factors contributing to the regional market dominance.

-Mapping and navigation applications dominated the global location of things market with a share of 32.6% in 2017.
+Mapping and navigation applications dominated the global market with a share of 32.6% in 2017.
 The introduction of various applications, such as Google Maps, HERE Maps, and Apple Maps, among others, has enabled a variety of location-based services that have led to the segment growth.

 The transportation and logistics vertical segment acquired a major share in the location of things market in 2017, which is followed by the manufacturing and industrial segment.
 The development of connected car technologies and a variety of logistics solutions have enhanced the operational efficiencies and reduced the time-to-delivery for the transportation sector.